Long-Term Resource Allocation Fairness in Average Markov Decision Process (AMDP) Environment: Fair-AMDP Model

-i) Given a Fair-AMDP with action $a^*$, a policy $\pi$ that chooses action $a^*$ in all the states $s$ has $\nuvecpi = (1/n \ldots 1/n)$ and hence $\nuvecpi > \boldsymbol{\rho}$ implying that the Fair-AMDP is strictly feasible.
-Further, if the Fair-AMDP instance is guaranteed to have a feasible solution without using the fair-action then there is an optimal policy that has zero probability of choosing action $a^*$ at any state $s$.
-In the taxi-service example from Section \ref{intro}, a fair-action can be an action that uniformly distributes a taxi across all stations.
+Ensuring feasibility and identifying infeasibility can be done with one technical addition to the generative model.
+We introduce a fair action $a^*$ available at each state with a reward that is strictly lower than the one on any state-action pair.
+One choice of $a^*$ is such that $\mathbf{\Gamma}((s, a^{\star}), s' ) = 1/n$.
+In other words, taking this action ``resets'' the agent to a state selected uniformly at random.
+We make the following additional remarks regarding the above assumption.

-ii) For a particular $\rhovec$, one may relax the assumption to the following: the fair-action $a^*$ is such that $\mathbf{\Gamma}((s,a^*), s') >\max_s \rho_s$ for all $s, s'\in [n]$.
-Such an assumption is seemingly necessary to compute a fair-algorithm in the generative model where there is only stochastic access to the transition probability matrix via state-action queries.
+\begin{enumerate}[leftmargin=*] \item Given a Fair-AMDP with action $a^*$, a policy $\pi$ that chooses action $a^*$ in all the states $s$ has $\nuvecpi = (1/n \ldots 1/n)$ and hence $\nuvecpi > \boldsymbol{\rho}$ implying that the Fair-AMDP is strictly feasible.
+Further, if the Fair-AMDP instance is guaranteed to have a feasible solution without using the fair-action then there is an optimal policy that has zero probability of choosing action $a^*$ at any state $s$. \item For a particular $\rhovec$, one may relax the assumption to the following: the fair-action $a^*$ is such that $\mathbf{\Gamma}((s,a^*), s') >\max_s \rho_s$ for all $s, s'\in [n]$.
+Such an assumption is seemingly necessary to compute a fair-algorithm in the generative model where there is only stochastic access to the transition probability matrix via state-action queries. \end{enumerate}